#06-04 Westech Building, Pandan Loop, Singapore 128424

 A. Secure Admin Login

-If your WordPress developer has not secured the admin login of your website yet, ask him to do now.
-This is the first step to protecting your website from preying eyes of hackers.
+If your WordPress developer has not secured the admin login of your website yet, ask him to do so now.
+This is the first step to protecting your website from the eyes of hackers.
 How to do this?
-Below are a few important measures to secure admin login of any WordPress eCommerce website:
+Below are a few essential measures to secure admin login of any WordPress eCommerce website:

 1. Never use “admin” as a username

 2. Use a one-time password process for your admin login.
 This one-time password will be valid for one session only.
-You can use plugins like One Time Password which will do this job for you quickly.
+You can use plugins like One Time Password to do this quickly.

-3. Use plugins like Login Lockdown that will block access to the site after a given number of failed login attempts.
+3. Use plugins like Login Lockdown, which will block access to the site after a certain number of failed login attempts.

-4. Add a secured firewall for your WordPress website through some of the great plugins like Wordfence.
-This plugin also helps to lock down admin login for the users who are trying to log in with several failed attempts or you may also lockdown admin for the users who are trying to log in with specific usernames.
+4. Add a secured firewall for your WordPress website through great plugins like Wordfence.
+This plugin also helps to lock down admin login for the users trying to log in with several failed attempts.
+You may also lock down admin for the users trying to log in with specific usernames.

-By implementing the above measures for your eCommerce website, I am sure you will definitely take care of most of the security problems associated with WordPress websites.
+Implementing the above measures for your eCommerce website will solve most of the security problems associated with WordPress websites.

 B. Secure WordPress Website

-Other than securing admin login for any WordPress eCommerce website, it’s also important to protect the whole website against virus threats.
-Being the most popular CMS in the world, WordPress has become a popular target of hackers too.
-With some useful plugins like AntiVirus, you can secure your WordPress eCommerce website from viruses.
+Other than securing admin login for any WordPress eCommerce website, it’s also essential to protect the whole website against virus threats.
+Being the most popular CMS in the world, WordPress has become a popular target for hackers, too.
+With useful plugins like AntiVirus, you can secure your WordPress eCommerce website from viruses.

 #2 SEO

-As we all know that SEO (Search Engine Optimization) is one of the effective ways to get traffic to a website.
-If you want to attract a well-targeted audience to your eCommerce website, then you must make sure that your website has all the basics yet important On-page SEO elements in place.
+As we all know, SEO (Search Engine Optimization) effectively gets website traffic.
+If you want to attract a well-targeted audience to your eCommerce website, you must ensure that your website has all the basic yet essential On-page SEO elements.
 Let’s discover them one by one.

 A. 404 Pages

-The non-existent web pages of a website show “Page Not Found” aka 404 (header status).
-These pages are bad not only for the users’ experience but also affect the SEO score of a website.
+Non-existent web pages of a website show “Page Not Found,” aka 404 (header status).
+These pages harm users’ experience and affect the website’s SEO score.

-Therefore, in the very first place, every webmaster should make sure that there are no such pages and even if there are no such pages found on a website, a script must be added in the .htaccess file which should redirect all 404 pages to 301 (moved permanently).
+Therefore, every webmaster should first ensure that no such pages exist.
+Even if no such pages are found on a website, a script must be added in the .htaccess file that redirects all 404 pages to 301 (moved permanently).

-Luckily, there are several helpful plugins like 404 to 301 that are available for WordPress eCommerce websites (free to use) which make this process as quickly as 5 minutes.
+Luckily, several helpful plugins, like 404 to 301, are available for WordPress eCommerce websites (free to use), making this process as quick as 5 minutes.

 B. Broken Links

 The links that show “page not found” are known as broken links.
-There could be several reasons for a broken link for eg. spelling mistakes of the URL on a link, linking to non-existent pages, etc. Again, broken links affect badly both the user experience as well as SEO score of a website.
-Therefore it must be fixed on the top priority, especially when you have an eCommerce website.
+There could be several reasons for a broken link, e.g., spelling mistakes of the URL on a link, linking to non-existent pages, etc. Again, broken links badly affect a website’s user experience and SEO score.
+Therefore, it must be fixed on the top priority, especially when you have an eCommerce website.

-There are some useful plugins like Broken Link Checker that help webmasters to identify and fix broken links on their eCommerce websites.
+Some useful plugins, like Broken Link Checker, help webmasters identify and fix broken links on their eCommerce websites.

 D. Loading Speed

-Using high-resolution product images on an eCommerce website is quite normal because every website owner wants their users to view and feel the products in a better way.
-But do you know, by using high-resolution images, we compromise on the loading speed of our website?
+Using high-resolution product images on an eCommerce website is normal because every website owner wants their users to view and feel the products better.
+But did you know that by using high-resolution images, we compromise the website’s loading speed?

-Slow loading speed is really frustrating for the users and at the same time, it affects SEO too.
-Search engines like Google consider the loading speed of a website as one of the most important criteria to rank a website in the top positions of search results.
+Slow loading speeds frustrate users and affect SEO.
+Search engines like Google consider loading speed one of the most essential criteria for ranking a website in the top positions of search results.

-There are some online tools like Page Speed Insights that are available free of cost to check the loading speed of a website.
-Also, these tools help to identify the possible causes of slow loading speed.
+Some online tools, like Page Speed Insights, are free and allow you to check a website’s loading speed.
+These tools also help you identify the possible causes of slow loading speed.

 E. Meta Tags

-For those who don’t know about meta tags – A meta tag is a summary of any webpage that we can use to help search engines to understand that page and show them on the search results too.
-Having targeted keywords in meta tags can increase the chances of better positioning on search engine listings.
+For those who don’t know about meta tags, a meta tag is a summary of any webpage we can use to help search engines understand that page and show it in the search results.
+Targeted keywords in meta tags can increase the chances of better positioning on search engine listings.

-Have you properly utilized meta tags for all the pages of your WordPress eCommerce website?
+Have you adequately utilized meta tags for all the pages of your WordPress eCommerce website?
 If not, you must fix this immediately.
-There are several tools like Yoast SEO that guides you to write optimized meta tags.
+Several tools, like Yoast SEO, guide you through writing optimized meta tags.

 F. Sitemap